Samsung/tizen-docs/docs/application/dotnet/guides/tizen.circularUI/IRotaryEventReceiver.md

 ---

 # IRotaryEventReceiver
-`IRotaryEventReceiver` is a receiver interface to take a rotary event. `IRotaryEventReceiver` has `Rotate(RotaryEventArgs)` method that is called when rotary event is occurred.
-You can simply handle of rotary event using this interface.
-Such as below sample, you can easily rotate image according to bezel rotation.
+`IRotaryEventReceiver` is a receiver interface to receive [Rotary event](https://developer.tizen.org/development/training/native-application/understanding-tizen-programming/event-handling#rotary).
+When a rotary event occur, `IRotaryEventReceiver` calls `Rotate(RotaryEventArgs)` method.
+You can control the [Rotary event](https://developer.tizen.org/development/training/native-application/understanding-tizen-programming/event-handling#rotary) using this interface.
+If you read the following paragraphs, you can easily rotate image according to bezel rotation.

-## Adding IRotaryEventReceiver
+## Add IRotaryEventReceiver
 Add `IRotaryEventReceiver` interface to `CirclePage` or `Page` having [CircleSurfaceEffectBehavior](xref:Tizen.Wearable.CircularUI.doc.CircleSurfaceEffectBehavior).
 Implement `Rotate()` method to control a rotary event. `RotaryEventArgs` is event argument for the Rotary Event.
-`RotaryEventArgs.IsClockwise` gets the direction of bezel rotation.
-If the device has rotated in the clockwise direction, `IsClockwise` is `true`.
+`RotaryEventArgs.IsClockwise` gets the direction of bezel rotation. `IsClockwise` is `true`, when the device is rotated in the clockwise direction.
-Below sample receives rotary event at `Rotate()` method and add angle of the image following to rotary event direction.
+The following sample receives rotary event at `Rotate()` method and add angle of the image following to rotary event direction.
 And then rotate the image.

-_This guide's code example uses WearableUIGallery's TCIRotaryEventReceiver code at the test\WearableUIGallery\WearableUIGallery\TC\TCIRotaryEventReceiver.xaml_
+For more information, see [IRotaryEventReceiver API reference](https://samsung.github.io/Tizen.CircularUI/api/Tizen.Wearable.CircularUI.Forms.IRotaryEventReceiver.html).

-For more information.
-Please refer to [IRotaryEventReceiver API reference](https://samsung.github.io/Tizen.CircularUI/api/Tizen.Wearable.CircularUI.Forms.IRotaryEventReceiver.html)
+_The code example of this guide uses TCIRotaryEventReceiver code of WearableUIGallery.
+The code is available in test\WearableUIGallery\WearableUIGallery\TC\TCIRotaryEventReceiver.xaml_

 **C# file**
 ```cs